sindresorhus/cli-spinners/readme.md

 */
 ```

+- `interval` is the intended time per frame, measured in milliseconds.
+- `frames` is an array of frames included in this spinner.

 ## Preview

 The header GIF is outdated.
 See all the [spinner at once](https://jsfiddle.net/sindresorhus/2eLtsbey/embedded/result/) or [one at the time](https://asciinema.org/a/95348?size=big).